danilocolasso/laravel-vue/README.md

 >**password:** password

 ## To do
 - Use [Vuex](https://vuex.vuejs.org/ "I really hope that Vue will be totally independent in the future.
-Like React did with Redux.") to manager the states.
+Like React did with Redux.") to manager states.
 - Work with translations
 - Improve code quality
     - Separate tables and forms into components
     - Several other code improvements
     - I really don't know if I like Bootstrap...
-- Look for an alternative to Laravel Sanctum to protect the API.
-I don't like it too :/